List of Judge Dredd characters: "Dirty Frank"

 First appearance: 2000 AD #1389 (2004).
 Created by Rob Williams and Henry Flint.

 Judge "Dirty Frank" is a judge who has been undercover for so long that he has lost his sanity.
 He refers to himself in the third person, has dubious personal hygiene and can urinate for twenty three minutes non-stop.
 During the investigation into Judge Smiley, Frank was wounded and later declared dead, but this was simply a ruse and he was once again sent undercover this time abroad to locate and infiltrate the remaining agents of Smiley.
 According to the introduction in the collected graphic novel, his physical appearance is based on Alan Moore, since his supposed death he has taken a more cleaner, trimmed and tidy appearance.

 Gerhart

 SJS Judge Alex Gerhart was Dredd's interrogator when a Tek-Division scientist was murdered.
 He used the opportunity to pressure Dredd about whether he felt guilty for Chaos Day, knowing it was revenge for his own destruction of East-Meg One.
 Gerhart himself did feel Dredd was responsible.
-When their paths next crossed, he was hospitalised saving Dredd from a missile attack: he intends to one day arrest the man and put him on trial for Chaos Day.
+When their paths next crossed, he was hospitalised saving Dredd from a missile attack: he intended to one day arrest the man and put him on trial for Chaos Day.

 In 2136, Gerhart was sent with Dredd and a marine squad to investigate a potential uprising on the Titan penal colony.

 In 2140 he resigned and took the Long Walk.

 Gerhart was murdered by insane SJS Judge Pin in 2141 for being a close associate of Dredd.